HimbeerserverDE/hbak/README.md

 The nodes will also transmit encrypted metadata to handle multi-host setups, timestamps and storage locations.

-Nodes will mutually authenticate using pre-shared secrets.
+Nodes will mutually authenticate using an HMAC-derived symmetric key that the authenticator already knows and that can be computed by the client if it's sent a stored random value from the authenticator and knows the password.

 The backups themselves will be btrfs snapshots with some being fully exported and others being incremental with respect to the latest full backup at the time